 No additional drivers are needed for these operating systems.
 The drivers for external drives (such as Seagate Pocket drives) are included as part of Windows Vista and are normally loaded automatically, but occasionally the drivers will need to be loaded manually.
 See Document ID: 201235 for more details.

-Windows XP – If using Windows XP, service pack 1 added support for USB 2.0.
-If you are running Windows XP without a service pack, then drive might not perform to its fullest potential.
+If using Windows XP, Service Pack 1 added support for USB 2.0.
+If you are running Windows XP without the Service Pack, then you might not get the full performance of the drive.

-Windows 2000 – Windows 2000 service pack 4 made several enhancements, including adding support for USB 2.0 to Windows 2000.
-If you are running Windows 2000 without service pack 4 or higher, then the drive might not perform to its fullest potential.
+Windows 2000 Service Pack 4 made several enhancements, including support for USB 2.0.
+If you are running Windows 2000 without Service Pack 4 or higher, you might not get the full performance of the drive.

-Windows Me – Certain OEM installations of Windows ME call for the file USBNTMAP.SYS while attempting to load drivers for the external drive.
-This file can be located on the Windows ME installation or recovery CD in the WIN9XBASE2.CAB folder.
+Windows Me automatically loads drivers for the USB 2.0 Pocket Drive.
+If you are using a USB 2.0 host adaptor, however, you will need to load the drivers provided by your host adaptor manufacturer (PCI card or motherboard).
+Also, note that some bundled versions of Windows ME might require the original installation CD or restore CD to access additional files.
+Certain OEM installations of Windows ME might call for the file USBNTMAP.SYS while attempting to load drivers for the external drive.
+This file can be located on the Windows ME installation or recovery CD in the WIN9X\BASE2.CAB folder.

 Windows 98 SE